Spring Wall Rock Climbing

 Park at the Lake George parking lot and start hiking on the Crystal Lake Trail.
 After hiking uphill for about 10 minutes some large water tanks will come into view - leave the main trail and head for these where you'll pick up another trail.
 Cross over the ridgeline and then contour along the hillside via a good trail that follows some water pipes until you reach a a fork in the trail (stay left) and the crag will quickly come into view.
 The left side of the Spring Wall is the first rock you'll encounter.
 The approach takes 15-20 minutes if you hit it right.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Spring Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Spring Wall:

 Featured Route For Spring Wall